-The first church organization in Singac was St Mary's Russian Orthodox Women's Society, founded in 1911.
-This was followed by the Brotherhood of St John the Baptist, organized in 1914, which was instrumental in organizing the parish in Singac.
+The first church organization in Singac was Saint Mary's Russian Orthodox Women's Society, founded in 1911.
+This was followed by the Brotherhood of Saint John the Baptist, organized in 1914, which was instrumental in organizing the parish in Singac.

 In 1915 the founders decided to build a church so that the Orthodox faithful in Singac and surrounding communities would have a place of worship.
 During the phase of planning for a church structure, services were held in the homes of Mr Havrill Dutkevich and Mr Theodore Rock and were conducted by Father Alexander Alehin of Garfield, NJ.

-Two lots at the corner of Weaver Street and Van Pelt Pace were donated by Mr B. Grunauer.
-Plans were immediately drawn for the construction of a small wooden church.
+Two lots at the corner of Weaver Street and Van Pelt Pace were donated by Mr B. Grunauer, and plans were immediately drawn for the construction of a small wooden church.
 The foundation for the church was completed by voluntary offerings of the parishioners, as well as their own labor.
 One of the parishioners, Mr John Kobelka, then agreed to construct the church edifice for $2,500.
-The first church of St John the Baptist was completed shortly thereafter.
+The first church of Saint John the Baptist was completed shortly thereafter.

 The solemn celebration of the blessing of the cornerstone and consecration of the church took place on June 28, 1916.
-St John the Prophet, Forerunner and Baptizer of Christ, was adopted as the patron saint of the church.
-Officiating at the ceremony were the Archbishop Alexander (Nemolovsky), Archbishop of North America and the Aleutian Islands of Russian Orthodox Church, with the Dean of New Jersey, Father John Krochmalny, Father Serge Snegireff, Father Joseph Stephanko and Father Alexander Alehin in concelebration.
+Saint John the Prophet, Forerunner, and Baptizer of Christ, was adopted as the patron saint of the church.
+Officiating at the ceremony were Archbishop Alexander (Nemolovsky) of North America and the Aleutian Islands of Russian Orthodox Church, with the Dean of New Jersey, Father John Krochmalny, Father Serge Snegireff, Father Joseph Stephanko and Father Alexander Alehin in concelebration.

-In 1917 the Russian School Program was initiated for the youth.
-In 1919-20 the iconography in the interior of the church was done by the Rector, Archimandrite Nikifor (Kapitanchuk).
+In 1917, the Russian School Program was initiated for the youth.
+In 1919-20, the iconography in the interior of the church was done by the Rector, Archimandrite Nikifor (Kapitanchuk).
 The church choir was organized.
-The First Russian National Home was also instituted.
+And the first Russian National Home was also instituted.

 The wooden parish rectory was built on Weaver Street in 1921.

-In 1927 the Senior 'R' Club of Singac Chapter #44 of the Federated Russian Orthodox Clubs was organized, and in 1930 St Anne's Altar Society was formed.
+In 1927, the Senior 'R' Club of Singac Chapter #44 of the Federated Russian Orthodox Clubs was organized, and in 1930 Saint Anna's Altar Society was formed.

 In the years that followed, there was an influx of people moving into the Singac area, so that the parish grew from the original 29 families to a community of approximately 200 families in the 1940's.
 This raised the need for a larger place of worship.

 From the discussion at a special parish meeting held on June 22, 1947, it was decided to poll the parish on building a new and larger church, as well as obtaining financial support in the form of pledges.
 The response was positive on both issues.
-The decision to build a new church at Weaver Street and Van Pelt Place was made at the annual parish meeting held on January 29.
-1950.
-The Building Committee (Mr Peter Kolanich, Mr Stephen Dutko, Mr John Kulick, Mr Walter Kusha, and Archpriest Peter Karel) were empowered to obtain plans for the church.
+The decision to build a new church at Weaver Street and Van Pelt Place was made at the annual parish meeting held on January 29, 1950.
+The Building Committee, consisting of Mr Peter Kolanich, Mr Stephen Dutko, Mr John Kulick, Mr Walter Kusha, and Archpriest Peter Karel, was empowered with obtaining plans for the church.
 At the special parish meeting held on September 30, 1951, the Building Committee was authorized a $125,000 expenditure for the construction of the church.

 The architectural firm of S.E.
 Greydanus & Son was hired to draw plans and specifications for the new church.
 Prospect Builders, Inc. was contracted for the construction of the new church.
 The last Divine Service in the old church was held on June 22, 1952.